swissquote/crafty/docs/05_Packages/05_crafty-preset-babel/JavaScript_Features.md

 ### Babel

-Babel is a compiler that gets all of its features through plugins.
+Babel is a compiler that gets all its features through plugins.
 We chose the best plugins in the community to get the best out of it.

 [Our Babel preset](05_Packages/10_babel-preset-swissquote.md) contains everything we need for our web applications.